steelcm/steelcm.com.homepage/src/blog/my-first-post.md

 title: Blog styling and checking
 tags:
   - cat
----

-This is a playground for blog styles.
+excerpt: This is a playground for blog styles.
 In theory this should never get deployed.
 However, I will probably accidentally push this live one day.
+---

 ### Images